-Youth unemployment remains a structural problem that requires systemic labor market and education interventions.
-But there are also inequalities that shape access to the labor market and these also require attention.
-Initial evidence coming from follow-up data analysis from post-test results points to how young people continue to be “locked out” of the labor market.
-These preliminary findings show that after participating in a youth employability program, participants are reporting sustained or more positive outcomes on factors that could ultimately help them break through the barriers they face.
-Additional research and analysis will determine further understanding of the pathways towards long term employment among South African youth.
+- Findings: Initial evidence coming from follow-up data analysis from post-test results points to how young people continue to be “locked out” of the labor market.
+The findings show that after participating in a youth employability program, participants are reporting sustained or more positive outcomes on factors that could ultimately help them break through the barriers they face.

 - NYDA YouthBuild

 - loveLife groundBREAKERS

 - Raymond Ackerman Academy

 - EOH Proserv

 In South Africa, there are 3.8 million young people between the ages of 18 and 25 who are either unenrolled in education, unemployed, or without training.
 The cost of pursuing higher education coupled with increased school dropout and attrition rates has only made youth unemployment worse.